Greeshu1637/sql_retail_sales_p1/README.md

 ![Date Range](images/eda_date_range.png)
 ![Data Cleaning](images/data_cleaning.png)

+# 📈 Business Analysis

+## Overview

+After understanding the dataset through Exploratory Data Analysis (EDA), the next step was to answer business-oriented questions using SQL.

+The objective of this phase was to identify meaningful patterns in customer purchasing behavior, product performance, and sales trends that could support business decision-making.

+The analysis focuses on revenue generation, customer segmentation, product demand, sales performance, and purchasing patterns.

+---

+## Business Questions

+The following business questions were explored using PostgreSQL.
+## 1️⃣ Which Product Category Generates the Highest Revenue?

+### Business Objective

+Understanding which product category generates the highest revenue helps businesses identify their most profitable products and prioritize inventory, promotions, and marketing efforts.

+### SQL Query

+See `analysis_queries.sql`

+### Result

+(Add Screenshot Here)

+### Business Insight

+The analysis shows which product category contributes the highest overall revenue.
+This information helps management allocate inventory efficiently and focus promotional campaigns on high-performing categories.

 ## 🎓 What I Learned

 Working on this project helped me strengthen my understanding of SQL beyond basic queries.
 I gained hands-on experience in creating databases, cleaning datasets, analyzing business problems, and communicating insights through structured SQL analysis.